tastyware/tastytrade/README.rst

 Using the streamer
 ------------------

-The streamer is a websocket connection to the Tastytrade API that allows you to subscribe to real-time data for Quotes, Greeks, and more.
+The streamer is a websocket connection to dxfeed (the Tastytrade data provider) that allows you to subscribe to real-time data for quotes, greeks, and more.

 .. code-block:: python